ponylang/pony-tutorial/expressions/exceptions.md

 ## Partial constructors and behaviours

-Constructors may also be marked as partial.
-If a constructor raises an error then the construction is considered to have failed and the object under construction is discarded without ever being returned to the caller.
+Class constructors may also be marked as partial.
+If a class constructor raises an error then the construction is considered to have failed and the object under construction is discarded without ever being returned to the caller.

 When an actor constructor is called the actor is created and a reference to it is returned immediately.
 However, the constructor code is executed asynchronously at some later time.
 If an actor constructor were to raise an error it would already be too late to report this to the caller.
 For this reason, constructors for actors may not be partial.